qlik-oss/core-website/docs/tutorials/core.md

 **Note:** Nomad stores the Docker credentials as plain text.
 To learn more on how Nomad stores these credentials, see [here](https://www.nomadproject.io/docs/drivers/docker.html#docker-auth-config).
-To see an example of how the Nomad client can be configured to use local docker credentials, see [nomad.hcl](https://github.com/qlik-ea/core/blob/master/nomad/nomad.hcl).
+To see an example of how the Nomad client can be configured to use local Docker credentials, see [nomad.hcl](https://github.com/qlik-ea/core/blob/master/nomad/nomad.hcl).

 ### Service Discovery